MathuxNY-73/leetcode/README.md

 - [x] Submit solution.
 Got right in 0 ms with 2.7 MB
 - [x] Retry the problem using the python language using DP
 - [x] Submit solution.
 Got right in 1700 ms with 12.9 MB
+- [x] Rewrite solution in python using Segment Tree.
+- [x] Submit solution.
+Got right in 404 ms with 15.5 MB
 - [x] Problem solved

 ### Pancake Sort